 Errmm…isn’t this all a bit daunting and depressing?!

-One of the things I don't want to do is sensationalise and depress you with a lot of scary facts and seemingly few solutions.
+One of the things we don't want to do is sensationalise and depress you with a lot of scary facts and seemingly few solutions.
 The reality is that our world is full of these chemicals, but my aim is simply to provide awareness, show you where the most risky ones are and how they work, then provide some ways to avoid them where you can.
-It’s a bit like driving a car down a dark road and then switching your lights on.
+It’s a bit like driving a car down a dark road the risks are a lot lower if you just switch your lights on!

 Now, the evidence and science around EDCs (as with many things) isn’t perfect, and it continues to evolve.
 Nothing is conclusive and a lot of the evidence is based on animal studies.
 However there is an excellent research paper (for the hardcore!) by the Endocrine Society, which has helpfully collated and analysed hundreds of studies.
-Usually when I research each topic I use multiple sources, but amazingly the Endocrine Society has done it for me this time (thanks!)
+Usually when I research each topic I use multiple sources, but amazingly the Endocrine Society has done it for us this time (thanks!)
 The link to the full paper is at the bottom of the article.
-In case you don’t have time to read a 250 page monster I’ll share the the highlights…
+In case you don’t have time to read a 250 page monster here are the key need to know:

 What is an Endocrine Disrupting Chemical?

 The definition the Endocrine Society uses is: ‘an exogenous chemical, or mixture of chemicals, that interferes with any aspect of hormone action.’

 What does that mean in English?
 Something that can knock are all important hormones off balance - not what you want when you’re trying to have a healthy little person!

 Now we know that hormones are the basis for all of our life processes.
 They are the way the body signals what to do and when.
 We also know that there are a vast number of potential consequences when they are knocked off their natural course; but problems with fertility, conception and the development of a healthy baby are what we’re most concerned with.

 So, which are the main EDCs to watch out for?